YoussofKhawaja/RocketLeagueGarage/README.md

 # Known Bugs
 - If you have old chrome version on your computer, the Launcher may not work if Chrome Config didn't find an appropriate version of chrome same as you have.

-to fix that just upgrade your chrome.
+to fix that just update your chrome.

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.